garrett-laroy-johnson/poetic-machines-teaching-materials/src/saic/mfa5010/schedule.md

 ## 10/18/24 Week 8

 Instructor planned absence.
-Film assigned.

-Potentially:
+Please watch two films:

 - Pi by Darren Aronofsky
 - Post Tenebres Lux by Carlos Reygadas

-#### Additional
+(please source on your own. we may be able to add later in the week but don't count on it.)

-Thomas, Zach.
-"Carlos Reygadas Post Tenebras Lux: Towards a Cinema of Experience," in The Anthropocene Laboratory.
+Thomas, Zach. ["Carlos Reygadas' Post Tenebras Lux: Towards a Cinema of Experience,"](/assets/pdf/tal.pdf) in The Anthropocene Laboratory.
 2023.

-Johnson, Garrett Laroy.
-"Post Tenebras Lux," in The Anthropocene Laboratory.
+Johnson, Garrett Laroy. ["Post Tenebras Lux,"](/assets/pdf/tal.pdf) in The Anthropocene Laboratory.
 2023.

-Munster, Anna.
-An Aesthetia of Networks: Conjunctive Experience in Art and Technology.
-2013.

 ## 10/25/24 Week 9